Stiflerzak/Pizzas/README.md

 - https://pizzas-17gk.onrender.com/

+or,

-You can setup this repository by following this manual
+You can setup this repository locally by following this manual

 1. Clone the repository